plone/training/theming/ttw-advanced.rst

 * Use the "Theming" control panel to make a copy of Plone's default theme (barceloneta)
 * Customize a theme using Diazo rules
-* Customize a theme by editing and compiling LESS files
+* Customize a theme by editing and compiling Less files

 Topics covered: